18F/content-guide/pages/be-concise.md

 -   Check sentences with more than 25 words to see if you can split them for clarity

-Words ending in –ion and –ment tend to make sentences longer and more complicated than they need to be.
-Avoid also turning verbs into nouns, another common sign of government-ese at work.
+Words ending in *–ion* and *-ment* tend to make sentences longer and more complicated than necessary.
+Avoid turning verbs into nouns, a common sign of government-ese at work.